Measure the Specific Gravity of a Battery

 Hydrometer Readings

-The correct method for reading the hydrometer is shown in Fig. The eye should be on a level with the surface of the liquid in the hydrometer barrel.
-She discharged the curvature of the liquid where the surface rises against the float stem and the barrel due to the surface tension.
+The correct method for reading the hydrometer is shown in this Fig. The eye should be on a level with the surface of the liquid in the hydrometer barrel.
+Discharged the curvature of the liquid where the surface rises against the float stem and the barrel due to the surface tension.
 Keep the float vertical.

 Hydrometer readings should never be taken immediately after water has been added.
 The water should be thoroughly mixed with the underlying electrolyte by charging before hydrometer values are reliable.
 In reading a hydrometer, the barrel must be held vertically, and just the right amount of acid be drawn up into the barrel with the bulb fully expanded to lift the float freely so that it touches neither the side nor the top-notch bottom stoppers of the barrel.